HSLdevcom/digitransit-site/src/pages/en/developers/architecture/index.md

 4. Data containers
 5. External components

-## User interface

-We have built a mobile friendly user interface on top the APIs [See it here](../apis/5-digitransit-ui/)

 ## Routing API, Geocoding API, and Map API

 [Routing API](../apis/1-routing-api/), [Geocoding API](../apis/2-geocoding-api/), and [Map API](../apis/3-map-api/)